-Discover Vermont's rich history as it relates to civil rights, diversity, the abolitionist movement and other social issues in the annual VHS program commemorating the legacy of Dr. Martin Luther King, Jr. All are welcome.
+You can discover Vermont's rich history as it relates to civil rights, diversity, the abolitionist movement and other social issues in the annual VHS program commemorating the legacy of Dr. Martin Luther King, Jr. All are welcome.
+Read below to find out more about typical programs past and be sure to put it on your calendar for 2015.

 Martin Luther King, Jr. Day Program 2014: "The Problem of Slavery"